 This means you pay one monthly fee for all the calls you want to make regardless of the time of day or location.
 Plus, VoIP phone equipment costs less to maintain than traditional phone systems.
 This is because IP phones use the same wiring that the computer system does, leaving you only one set of wiring to maintain.

-- You get unlimited long distance.
+2. You get the unlimited long distance.
 I have yet to find a VoIP service provider that does not include unlimited long distance (if you are thinking about switching to VoIP, make sure this feature is included).

 Some VoIP providers even include fixed-rate international add-ons, which can produce a windfall of savings for multinational businesses.

 3. Moves, adds, and changes to your service are FREE.
 As you know, the phone company loves to ding your wallet every time you add or change a line.